ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

 Create an authorization policy between services by using the `ibm_iam_authorization_policy` resource argument in your `main.tf` file.

 Keep `operator = "stringExists"` with `value = "true"` for resource attributes.
 Changing to `"stringEquals"` with specific resource IDs limits the authorization scope and causes backup failures.
-See [Troubleshooting authorization scope issues](/docs/vpc?topic=vpc-baas-troubleshoot-auth-scope).
+For more information, see [troubleshooting authorization scope issues](/docs/vpc?topic=vpc-baas-troubleshoot-auth-scope).
 {: important}

 ```terraform